-The travelers included Anahi Barron, Dorcas Adepoju, Emily Pinedo, Hector Chacon, Jazmin Howard, Jim Bonson, Kevin Neave, Kris Bryant, Martin Bocchino and myself.
-We were joined by Donna Coroiescu, who had previously visited India with Ian Forber-Pratt and Kaynat Salmani, two CERI staff members.
+The travelers included Anahi Barron, Dorcas Adepoju, Emily Pinedo, Hector Chacon, Jazmin Howard, Jim Bonson, Kevin Neave, Kris Bryant, Martin Bocchino, Donna Coroiescu and myself.
 There were professionals, students and married couples, all here to help fill a gap in services.

 Volunteers and staff outside the Salmani home in New Dehli

 On the outskirts of this metropolis, where millions of people live in cramped spaces only a few meters from the busy roadside where hundreds of thousands of commuters pass daily, a mobile medical clinic was established to help refugees resettled in the area.
 We learned that many of them had survived a horrific journey to India and had witnessed deaths and other dangers along the way.

 Now they lived in homes made of bamboo poles tied to plastic tarps, bedsheets and other scraps they found on the street.
 They had no running water or working toilets.
 Each of the nearly 350 refugees living in the settlement was expected to receive medical treatment in only a two-day period.
 Some of the refugees had never seen a doctor or a dentist in their life.

 Dentist Emily Pinedo examines an elder looking for relief from years of neglect.

 When this group of volunteers began the first day of medical work in the camp, a rickety wooden table with three chairs at the entrance of the tent was surrounded with people waiting their turn.
 Their conditions included body rashes, worms, burns, malnutrition, dehydration, cuts and sores, abscess teeth and asthma.
 Children looked much younger than their true age due to a lack of proper nutrition, while the elderly appeared older than their years.